 Designed For Children

-Designed for Parents
+Built for Parents

 The design details are captured in a white paper that was written for those seeking additional information on how the LaunchPad can serve as a child’s first computer yet remain useful into adulthood.
 This white paper explains the rationale for certain operating design elements and the details are to numerous to simply paste on a web page.
 To access this white paper, simply complete the form below and you will receive an email with a link and password to access the document.